CSCI-3308-CU-Boulder/Lecture15-demo/ReadMe.md

 # Lecture Demo for Templating

 ### Note: For the routes to return data to the UI, we need to initialize the database.
-To do so, the create.sql and insert.sql files in a DB docker Container,
+To do so, run the create.sql and insert.sql files in a DB docker Container,
 You can refer to Lab 6 for instructions on how to do this.
 Make sure to update `host` in the dbconfig connection string to connect to the `db` container instead of `localhost`.

 ## Instructions to run the demo for Lecture 14